 Vaginal dryness and a lack of lubrication can cause pain and discomfort which can affect enjoying intimacy with your partner.
 It’s not something you have to close your eyes, grit your teeth and put up with (no siree).
 No two lubricants are alike so make sure you find a quality one which suits your body.
-Our lubricants are natural and nourishing, and can help make a painful situation smooth again.
+We love Intimate Rose’s silky smooth, water-based lubricants which are natural and nourishing, and can help make a painful situation smooth again.

 If you’re experiencing deep dyspareunia symptoms and want to control the level of penetration during sex, we can’t recommend the Ohnut enough.
 Designed to fit around the base of the penetrating partner, it helps you to control how deep (or not) your partner goes.
 Knowing these boundaries allow you to be more in the flow while giving you the flexibility to get saucy and have fun in new positions once more.

 It’s made with a soft squishy material and can stretch to accommodate all men and most toys.
 Ohnut often feels like an extension of your body, with a little hug.

 We have just the right solution for you.
 Silicone dilators are designed to help your body learn to relax again.
 They can also help gently stretch the vaginal walls to make penetration easier and less painful.
 They can even be warmed for extra comfort – love!